onyudo/hairy-antler-distillery/README.md

 npm i
 ```

-5. Once the packages are installed you can get it up and running using:
+5. Once the packages are installed you can get the project up and running using:

 ```bash
 npm run dev